ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 As is the case with getopt(3) processing of options will stop, if `--` is encountered in `argv`.

 If we parse command-line options like the POSIX version of getopt(3) does, then we would also stop processing options at the first non-option argument.
-This not the case by default, but we can enable this behaviour.
+This not the case by default, but we can enable this behavior.
 To do so, you need to pass a Key `/posixly` with value `1` in the `goptsConfig` KeySet of the `gopts` contract.

 Additionally, there is `args=indexed`.